SHARE

 LA BELLE VIE

-From idioms to learn to sound more French to why French people eat snails and readers' least favourite French dishes, this week's La Belle Vie newsletter offers you an essential starting point for eating, talking, drinking and living like a French person.
+From the importance of French cinema to snacking like a French person and handy French expressions, this week's La Belle Vie newsletter offers you an essential starting point for eating, talking, drinking and living like a French person.

 La Belle Vie is our regular look at the real culture of France – from language to cuisine, manners to films.
 This newsletter is published weekly and you can receive it directly to your inbox, by going to your newsletter preferences in “My account”.